-The symptoms and signs of an acute contact stomatitis usually develop within hours of contact with the allergen.
+The symptoms and signs of acute contact stomatitis usually develop within hours of contact with the allergen.
 The chronic form occurs when the allergen is always in the mouth such as with a dental restoration.

 The pattern will depend on what form the allergen is in.
-For example if the allergen is in a removable dental prosthesis, the pattern will reflect the shape and area of contact between the prosthesis and the oral mucosa.
-The reaction may be generalised when due to a toothpaste or mouthwash.
+For example, if the allergen is in a removable dental prosthesis, the pattern will reflect the shape and area of contact between the prosthesis and the oral mucosa.
+The reaction may be generalised when due to toothpaste or mouthwash.
 Stomatitis due to a dental restoration or orthodontic devices will be adjacent to the restored tooth or wires.

 All parts of the mouth can be affected.
 However, the most common sites involved in contact stomatitis are: